Hoop Dreams Come True For South Sudanese Wheelchair Player

 "What I have learned from adaptive sports is that it allows individuals to test their boundaries in ways that a lot of the world or society or community doesn't allow us to explore," says Mia Ives-Rublee, who consults businesses and nonprofits on disability issues and was herself a wheelchair athlete.
 She attended the State Department screening of the film about Wei and Markt.

-Markt went to Juba, South Sudan to run a camp in 2017, Wei heard about it and , which caught the attention of Wei.
-He reached out to Markt hoping to be involved.
+Markt went to Juba, South Sudan, to run a camp in 2017, which caught the attention of Wei.
+He reached out to Markt, hoping to be involved.

 "I saw him on a video," Wei said.
-"I'm like, 'Wow, this is this is actually cool.
-A... and there's there's already somebody that is doing it in my country?'
-[I thought] if I can connect with him, we can make a difference.
+"I'm like, 'Wow, this is this is actually cool ... and there's already somebody that is doing it in my country?' "

+He said he thought, "If I can connect with him, we can make a difference.
 We can change people's lives by playing wheelchair basketball."

-One year later, the two were on a plane together as Wei returned to South Sudan for the first time since he was a little kid.
+One year later, the two were on a plane together as Wei returned to South Sudan for the first time since he was a kid.
 His ability to speak local languages was invaluable, says Markt.
-TAnd the two of them set up games where groups from opposite sides of the civil conflict played together on the court — in their wheelchairs.
+And the two of them set up games where groups from opposite sides of the civil conflict played together on the court — in their wheelchairs.

 "It was amazing to have these groups playing alongside one another when such interaction is so rare these days," Markt says.

-Note: A previous version of this story incorrectly gave Malat Lueth Wei's age as 24.
-He is 25.